-THE CORPORATE GOVERNANCE AND NOMINATING COMMITTEE.
+THE CORPORATE GOVERNANCE AND NOMINATING COMMITTEE

-Among other things, the Corporate Governance and Nominating Committee is responsible for evaluating and recommending to our Board of Directors qualified nominees for election as Directors and qualified Directors for Committee membership, establishing evaluation procedures and completing an annual evaluation of the performance of our Board of Directors, developing corporate governance principles, recommending those principles to our Board of Directors and considering other matters pertaining to the size and composition of our Board of Directors.
-In addition, the Corporate Governance and Nominating Committee works with our Legal and other management personnel to oversee and evaluate risks arising from:
+Among other things, the Corporate Governance and Nominating Committee is responsible for evaluating and recommending to our Board of Directors qualified nominees for election as Directors and qualified Directors for Committee membership, establishing evaluation procedures for the performance of our Board of Directors and its Committees, developing corporate governance guidelines and independence standards, and considering other matters regarding our corporate governance structure.
+In addition, the Corporate Governance and Nominating Committee works with our legal and other management personnel to oversee and evaluate:

-- Director independence, qualifications and diversity issues; - Board of Directors and Committee leadership, composition, function and effectiveness; - alignment of the interests of our shareholders with the performance of our Board of Directors; - · compliance with applicable corporate governance rules and standards; and - other corporate governance issues and trends.
+- · Director independence, qualifications and diversity issues; - · Board of Directors and Committee leadership, composition, function and effectiveness; - alignment of the interests of our shareholders with the performance of our Board of Directors; - · compliance with applicable corporate governance rules and standards; and - · other corporate governance issues and trends.

-THE AUDIT COMMITTEE.
+THE AUDIT COMMITTEE

 The Audit Committee of our Board of Directors is our standing audit committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934.
-Each Director who is a member of our Audit Committee is independent, as defined in our Independence Standards for Directors and in compliance with the independence standard applicable to audit committee members in the listing standards of the New York Stock Exchange and under the federal securities laws.
+Each member of our Audit Committee is independent, as defined in our Independence Standards for Directors and in compliance with the independence standards applicable to audit committee members under the New York Stock Exchange listing standards and under the federal securities laws.

-Among other things, the Audit Committee is responsible for appointing, determining the compensation of and overseeing the work of our independent registered public accounting firm and evaluating its independence, approving all non-audit engagements with our independent registered public accounting firm and reviewing with our financial management and our independent registered public accounting firm annual and quarterly financial statements, the proposed internal audit plan for each calendar year, the proposed independent audit plan for each fiscal year, the results of the audits and the adequacy of our internal control structure.
+Among other things, the Audit Committee is responsible for appointing, compensating, retaining, and overseeing our independent registered public accounting firm and evaluating its independence, approving all audit and non-audit engagements with our independent registered public accounting firm, and reviewing our annual and quarterly financial statements, internal and independent audit plans, the results of such audits and the adequacy of our internal control structure.